Vi19Z/VI19Z/docs/reference/api_endpoints/doc_endpoints.md

 # Doc Endpoints

-This document provides a reference for all Doc API endpoints in Julep.
+This document provides a reference for all Doc API endpoints in VI19Z.

 ## List Docs for a User